RSS

 2019

-CLAAS, 365FarmNet and John Deere introduced a DataConnect system in the fall of 2019, providing the ability to directly exchange data between cloud storage independently of the hardware manufacturer.
-Similar to the ISOBUS system, customers can exchange data via a common interface, as well as monitor and monitor the entire fleet using the most preferred system.
+CLAAS, 365FarmNet and John Deere introduced the DataConnect system in the fall of 2019, providing the ability to directly exchange data between cloud storage independently of the equipment manufacturer.
+Similar to ISOBUS, customers can communicate via a common interface and monitor and monitor the entire fleet using the most preferred system.

-Previously, farmers and contractors using a mixed fleet of machinery were only able to record, process and document their data using the appropriate equipment and web portals of individual producers.
+Previously, farmers and contractors using a mixed fleet of equipment had the ability to record, process and document their data only using the appropriate equipment and web portals of individual manufacturers.

-Using DataConnect, users can choose a specific manufacturer's data processing platform, while retaining the ability to transfer data from other machines using a new interface.
+Using DataConnect, users can select the data processing platform of a particular manufacturer, while retaining the ability to transfer data from other machines using a new interface.
 This means that the data will still be available in the John Deere Control Center, as well as on the CLAAS TELEMATICS or 365FarmNet portals, but it will be possible to transfer this data in real time from one cloud to another.
 The main advantage for the user is that all the necessary machine configurations are now available within a single system.

-DataConnect allows exchange of critical machine data, including current and previous machine locations, fuel reserve, current operating status and speed.
+DataConnect allows you to exchange critical machine data, including current and previous machine locations, fuel supply, current operating status, and speed.
 In the future, it will be possible to transfer agronomic data.

-With the help of DataConnect, companies will also be able to share their own experience in the exchange of data between clouds in the framework of permanent projects of the Agricultural Industry Electronics Foundation (AEF).
+With DataConnect, companies will also be able to share their own experiences of data exchange between clouds as part of ongoing Agricultural Industry Electronics Foundation (AEF) projects.
 That is why the architecture of the new interface was developed taking into account the current industry standards.

-All interested agricultural machinery manufacturers, software suppliers, associations and standardization committees can join the project and participate in the development of the interface.
-The DataConnect system will be first presented to the general public in November at the CLAAS, 365FarmNet and John Deere stands at AGRITECHNICA 2019, and the system is scheduled to officially enter the market in the summer of 2020.
+All interested agricultural machinery manufacturers, software vendors, associations and standardization committees can join the project and participate in the development of the interface.
+The DataConnect system will be presented to the general public for the first time in November at the CLAAS, 365FarmNet and John Deere stands at AGRITECHNICA 2019, and the official launch of the system is scheduled for the summer of 2020.